An interface formulation of the Laplace-Beltrami problem on piecewise smooth surfaces: Numerical examples

 The surfaces of revolution that we have considered so far are non-trivial and of genus one; it is well-known that they support a two-dimensional linear space of harmonic vector fields, i.e. square-integrable tangential vector fields~$\bs H\in \bs L^2_t(\Gamma)$ such that $\divg \bs H= 0$ and $\divg (\bs n \times \bs H)= 0$ in $\Hm$.
 For all surfaces of revolution, an orthogonal basis for these harmonic vector fields is analytically given by

 where~$\shat$ and~$\thetahat$ denote unit vectors along the generating curve and in the azimuthal direction, respectively~\cite{Epstein2013,Epstein2019}.
-This may be easily verified by direct calculation.
-As a further test of our Laplace-Beltrami solver, we shall use it to construct a basis for harmonic vector fields along~$\Gamma$.
+This fact may be easily verified by direct calculation.
+As a further test of our Laplace-Beltrami solver, we shall use it to construct a basis for the space of harmonic vector fields along the same surface~$\Gamma$ as in the previous experiment, a square toroid.
+The basis fields~$\bs H_1$ and~$\bs H_2$ for this surface are shown in~Figure~\ref{fig:Harmonic_fields}.

-In order to compute a basis for the harmonic vector fields, we shall make use the Hodge decomposition of a general vector field along~$\Gamma$, which was introduced in section~\ref{sec:intro}.
+In order to compute a basis for the harmonic vector fields, we shall make use of the Hodge decomposition of a general vector field along~$\Gamma$, which was introduced in section~\ref{sec:intro}.
 This decomposition splits a tangential vector field $\bs F$ into a curl-free component $\bs F_{\text{cf}}$ (i.e. one where $\divg (\bs n \times \bs F_{\text{cf}} )=0$), a divergence-free component $\bs F_{\text{df}}$, and a harmonic component $\bs H$.
-The Hodge decomposition of~$\bs F$ can be written explicitly as
+The Hodge decomposition of a vector field $\bs F\in \bs{H}^1_t(\Gamma)$ can be written explicitly as

 where~$\alpha$ and~$\beta$ are mean-zero scalar functions defined on~$\Gamma$.
 See~\cite{Imbert-Gerard2017}, for example, for a more detailed discussion of this representation in similar genus one geometries.
 Taking the surface divergence of~\eqref{eq:Hodge}, as well as the surface curl~\eqref{eq:Hodge}, shows that~$\alpha$ and~$\beta$ must satisfy